Vortex solutions in the presence of Dark Portals: A model with an uncharged scalar

 In order to have a better understanding {of the behavior described above}, we have solved the coupled equations \eqref{eq:aunbroken}-\eqref{eq:hunbroken} analytically in the limits of $r\rightarrow 0$ and $r\rightarrow \infty$.
-The detailed derivation for the Appendix \ref{app:one_unbroken}, and in here we just summarize the most important findings.
+A detailed derivation is left for the Appendix \ref{app:one_unbroken}, in here we just summarize the most important findings.